COSMIC-PopSynth/COSMIC/docs/output_info/index.rst

                     7: Pair instability SN ``bin_state``      State of the binary: 0 [binary], 1 [merged], 2 [disrupted]
-``merger_type``    String of the kstar's in the merger, '-001' if not merged ``bin_num``        Unique binary index that is consistent across initial conditions, BCM and BPP DataFrames
+``merger_type``    String of the kstar's in the merger, '-001' if not merged ``bin_num``        Unique binary index that is consistent across initial conditions, bcm and bpp DataFrames
 =================  =====================================================

 kick_info